PasniciucAdrian/Diplomas-and-Certifications/README.md

 </p>

-This repository contains official certifications obtained by **Adrian Pasniciuc**, showcasing verified professional development.
+A showcase of formal certifications emphasizing verified expertise and skill advancement.
 ---

 ## 📜 Certifications Included